 If you are passionate about equestrian access and want to make a lasting difference in your area, this could be the volunteer opportunity for you.

-The Chairman of a committee has a major influence on the way that a local team/committee works together.
+The Chairperson of a committee has a major influence on the way that a local team/committee works together.

 In many cases Secretaries (Administrators) are the heart of a local committee.
 They help the committee to stay connected and informed between meetings, they take and share the minutes and action points of the meetings and introduce new members to the team.